jnesong/LabHomeSample/README.md

 ## Lab Home Code Sample

 ### Intro
-Hi 😊 This is a code sample from my lab application's home component, which can be visited in full at https://jennychau.herokuapp.com/lab.
+Hi 😊 This is a code sample from my lab app's home component, which can be visited in full at https://jennychau.herokuapp.com/lab.
-The code can be viewed in full at https://github.com/jnesong/portfolio.
+The code can be viewed at https://github.com/jnesong/portfolio.
 This code is intended as an example for job applications and not designed for external use.

 ### Project Purpose